First published Tuesday 21 February 2023.

-Phase 2 goes for four weeks, and will be your first 4-week exercise program.
-At the start of Phase 2, we will visit you at home to deliver the same exercise bike that you used in Phase 1 and also show you how to use the exercise monitoring watch that we would like you to use throughout the study.
-A researcher may be in contact to ensure that the activity-watch is correctly recording your exercise sessions.
-In the last two weeks of Phase 2, we will ask you to complete another hypoglycaemia symptom diary and a few more questionnaires, and if you had just completed the intermittent high-intensity exercise program, you’ll be asked to complete a short interview (~10-15 minutes), with one of our researchers.
+Phase 2 goes for four weeks and will be your first 4-week exercise program.
+We will give you a call to start Phase 2 and a researcher may be in contact to ensure that the activity-watch is correctly recording your exercise sessions throughout the 4 weeks.
+In the last two weeks of Phase 2, we will ask you to complete another hypo symptom diary and a few more questionnaires.

-At the end of Phase 4, the study is complete and we will return to your home to collect the exercise bike, activity watch and any unused sensors.
+At the end of Phase 4, the study is complete and we will return to your home to collect the exercise bike and activity watch.